osa1/StrictCore/README.md

 - A shared intermediate language for functional languages?
   (Idris, ML family, dynamically typed ones?)

+## Choices

+* Do not use ANF.
+Small reason: reduce clutter of extra lets.
+Main reason: RULES.
+ToDo: elaborate this reasoning
+* Do not disinguish values (v) from expressions (e), as is done in the paper.
+We could require that values are always bound with a ValRec, but it's clear that much is gained.
 ## Syntax

 We have an non-ANF syntax to be able to support rewrite rules and make